Curriculum & Instruction Graduate Programs

 - Interdisciplinary Ph.D. in Education Sciences with a Curriculum and Instruction Option

 - Graduate Certificate in Distance Education

 Applications to graduate programs in Curriculum & Instruction are handled through the University of Kentucky’s Graduate School.
-Visit the Graduate School’s website for more information about graduate study and to begin your application!
+Visit the Graduate School’s website for more information about graduate study, important deadlines, and to begin your application!